abdelemjidessaid/alx-higher_level_programming/0x08-python-more_classes/README.md

 * `6-rectangle.py` This file contains a class that defines a rectangle by: (based on 5-rectangle.py).

 * `7-rectangle.py` This file contains a class that defines a rectangle by: (based on 6-rectangle.py).

+* `8-rectangle.py` This file contains a class that defines a rectangle by: (based on 7-rectangle.py).

+* `9-rectangle.py` This file contains a class that defines a rectangle by: (based on 8-rectangle.py).

+* `101-nqueens.py` The N queens puzzle is the challenge of placing N non-attacking queens on an N×N chessboard.
+Write a program that solves the N queens problem.